Rouge Steel: Coated products

 Severstal Dearborn's coating capabilities include one of the largest electrogalvanizing lines and hot-dipped galvanizing capabilities.
 Also part of the Dearborn modernization will be a new hot-dip galvanizing line which will include controls for coating thickness and surface texture as well as alloy and phase control.
 The line will be capable of producing 496,000 tons (450,000 metric tons) of exposed hot dipped galvanized (HDGI) and exposed hot dipped galvanneal (HDGA) steel.
 These capabilities are, and will be used to produce steels such as high-end automotive products, dual-phase, transformation-induced plasticity (TRIP) and high reduction interstitial-free steels for customers in the automotive, appliance, and furniture industries.

 Raw materials and logistics

 Iron ore comes up the Rouge River on ore freighters and is unloaded.
 Coils of steel leave the cold mfill on tractor trailers and railcars.

 Expansion projects

 The continuous annealing process will help make this plant one of the most efficient in the US.
 As of April 2011, work has begun on preparing the "W" section of the existing cold mill for the eventual installation of the continuous annealing line.

-Labor relations

-Bob King, President of the United Auto Workers (UAW) union (2000 - 2014), completed an Electrician Apprenticeship at the Rouge Complex, becoming a Journeyman Electrician, early in his Ford career.
-He later became an elected official of UAW Local 600, which represented the hourly employees at Rouge Steel.